All Episodes

 They have to be stopped.

-Look at the bright side of this, because I don't frankly see many.
+Maybe, you know, I'm not trying to be polyanish, look at the bright side of this because I don't frankly see many.

-But one of them is don't doubt me anymore.
+But one of them is, don't doubt me anymore.

-It's out in front of your eye.
+It's out in front of your eyes.

 Believe what you see.